lgeerligs/statesegmentation/README.md

 segment a timeseries into states with stable activity patterns.

 You can find more information about the method here:
-Geerligs L., van Gerven M., Güçlü U. (2020) Detecting neural state transitions underlying event segmentation Neuroimage. https://doi.org/10.1016/j.neuroimage.2021.118085
+Geerligs L., van Gerven M., Güçlü U. (2020) Detecting neural state transitions underlying event segmentation.
+Neuroimage. https://doi.org/10.1016/j.neuroimage.2021.118085

 The method has since been improved as described here: